 - ‘My son was given an enormous ride on JCB – it was fun but way too big for our tiny back garden!’
 MummyIsAGadgetGeek.co.uk

 - ‘We used to live in a small flat in London.
 For some reason my Mum and Sister always bought massive gifts!
 I know they meant well but we didn’t need a table for mega blocks or a Fisher price door.
 There was just about room to open the bedroom door without adding large lumps of plastic to the mix’. –

 - ‘The Fisher price little people sit and stand skyway.
 It’s tall and bulky and just gets in the way and you can’t take it down once it’s put together!’ readaraptor.co.uk

 2. The Problem of Noise:

-This one’s a tricky one as some noise is ‘good’ noise!
+OK, I get that some noise is ‘good’ noise!
 I do love that my kids enjoy making music and I enjoy listening to them playing but as long as the practice at the other side of the house, behind a shut door.
 However, there are some toys that were designed by people who must have been wearing earplugs at the time.

 - ‘A Frozen doormat that plays let it go every time you stand on it!!
 Two years and still going painfully strong!!!’ pinkpearbear.com

 - ‘Singing Elsa.
 ‘Let it go’ on repeat when she is motion activated has scared me so many times walking into the playroom at night time it’s not funny!’ themoneywhisperer.co.uk

 - ‘Drums and a guitar.
 I figured they absolutely hated us that year.’ –

 - ‘A recorder.
 By Boxing Day I wanted to snap it in two!!’ fivelittledoves.com